Pentecost 4C, 2007/2016

 rising up around, among, within us.

-Today we celebrate 30 years (33 in 2010) of The Uniting Church in Australia.
+Today (2016) we celebrate 39 years of The Uniting Church in Australia.

 Much has happened during those years.